interface-ui/interface-ui/docs/langs/en/components/checkbox.md

 ### Lable

-You can provide a label to the `Checkbox` by the help of `FormLabel` component.
+You can provide a label to the `Checkbox` thanks to the `FormLabel` component.

 <demo src="../../../example/checkbox/label.vue"></demo>